isagoya/astro-hananiawan-m2/src/pages/md/chapt01.md

 “Sister, his voice sounded so loud then, didn’t it?”
 Each of us leaned against the trunk of a large camphor tree to avoid the shooting.

 “Atsuko would have been 8 and Fumiko 6.
-Remembering that time, I am proud of them for not crying…The mountains shook and the camphor leaves fell silently.
+Remembering that time, I am proud of them for not crying...The mountains shook and the camphor leaves fell silently.
 Shivering, they clung to the tree trunks on the opposite side from where the rain of shells were falling.

 “As soon as the artillery fire was over, the surveillance planes came in low over our heads.
 I still remember the sound of their engines as they buzzed over the mountains.
 The artillery fire and the surveillance planes took turns.
 My body was shaking, but somehow my mind was cool.”